Bat-eared fox: Hunting and diet

+Prey is located primarily by auditory means, rather than by smell or sight.
+Foraging patterns vary between seasons and populations, and coincide with termite availability.
+In eastern Africa, nocturnal foraging is the rule, while in southern Africa, nocturnal foraging during summer slowly changes to an almost solely diurnal pattern during the winter.
+Foraging techniques depend on prey type, but food is often located by walking slowly, nose close to the ground and ears tilted forward.
+It usually occurs in patches, which match the clumped prey resources, such as termite colonies, that also occur in patches.
+Groups are able to forage on clumps of prey in patches because they do not fight each other for food due to their degree of sociality and lack of territoriality.
+As the bat-eared fox's range overlaps with that of the aardvark, it will take advantage of termite mounds opened up by the latter animal, as will aardwolves.

+Reproduction and life cycle

 The bat-eared fox is predominantly socially monogamous, although it has been observed in polygynous groups.
 In contrast to other canids, the bat-eared fox has a reversal in parental roles, with the male taking on the majority of the parental care behavior.
-Gestation lasts for 60–70 days and females give birth to litters consisting of one to six kits.
+Gestation lasts for 60–70 days and females give birth to litters consisting of one to six pups.
 Beyond lactation, which lasts 14 to 15 weeks, males take over grooming, defending, huddling, chaperoning, and carrying the young between den sites.
-Additionally, male care and den attendance rates have been shown to have a direct correlation with cub survival rates.
+Additionally, male care and den attendance rates have been shown to have a direct correlation with pup survival rates.
 The female forages for food, which she uses to maintain milk production, on which the pups heavily depend.
 Food foraged by the female is not brought back to the pups or regurgitated to feed the pups.

 Pups in the Kalahari region are born September–November and those in the Botswana region are born October–December.
 Young bat-eared foxes disperse and leave their family groups at 5–6 months old and reach sexual maturity at 8–9 months.
-Bat-eared foxes have been recorded reaching maximum lifespans of over 14 to 17 years in captivity.
+Bat-eared foxes have been recorded reaching maximum lifespans of over 14 to 17 years in captivity, and up to 9 years in the wild.

+Threats and human interaction

+No major threats to bat-eared fox populations exist, though hunting, disease and drought can threaten individuals and lower population numbers on a short term scale.
+Diseases that affect the bat-eared fox include canine distemper, canine parvovirus, and rabies.
+Predators to the bat-eared fox are mostly large mammalian carnivores, but they are also prey to large raptors and the Central African rock python.
+Black-backed jackals pose the greatest threat to young bat-eared foxes, but in breeding areas, adults will engage in mobbing behavior to drive them off.

-Conservation threats
+Conservation

+Otocyon megalotis is considered to be a least-concern species by both the International Union for Conservation of Nature and the South African National Biodiversity Institute.
+Some parts of its range are incidentally protected areas.